Youssouf Mulumbu returns to Kilmarnock on loan from Celtic | Goal.com

 The former West Bromwich Albion midfielder left the Killers as a free agent last summer to join Brendan Rodgers’ side on a two-year deal.

-Mulumbu’s move to the Celtic Park in August did not reach expectations as he was limited to three appearances across all competitions – one game in the Premier League and two in the Uefa Europa League.
+Mulumbu’s move to Celtic Park in August did not meet expectations as he was limited to three appearances across all competitions – one game in the Premier League and two in the Uefa Europa League.

 In his bid to play regularly, the former PSG and Norwich player is back at the Ayrshire outfit where he played 20 matches last season.